 24x7 Services Access (After Regular Business Hours)

-Our 24x7 services are open to Case faculty, students and staff, as well as CIA and CIM students, with valid institution IDs.
-Visitors may remain in the building until the end of regular business hours.
+KSL 24x7 services are open only to Case faculty, students and staff, as well as CIA and CIM students, with valid institution IDs.

 ID POLICY FAQs

 1. What led to the implementation of this new policy?

 KSL’s new ID policy is not related to any specific single incident.
 It is simply a step to increase the safety and security of all of our users.
 Requiring identification for entry is standard practice for urban private universities across the country.
 A quick scan of your ID is the most efficient way to help ensure that KSL is a secure environment for members of the CWRU campus and surrounding community to utilize and enjoy.

 2. What is considered a valid photo ID?

 CWRU-affiliated users are expected to use their current Case ID.
 For non-CWRU-affiliated users, accepted forms include a CIA or CIM photo ID, any currently valid student ID, driver’s license, state ID or passport.

 3. If I lose my Case ID or forget to bring it with me, can I still enter KSL?